vert-x3/vertx-web-site/README.md

 ## Update contributors

+The file `src/main/community/contributors.js` contains a list of developers working full time on Vert.x and other contributors.
+Change this file manually to add new people.

-Run `gulp update-contributors` to retrieve a list of people who contributed to Vert.x projects (i.e. projects from the `vert-x3` organisation on GitHub).
+To automatically generate a list of contributors who are not already defined in `contributors.js` run `gulp update-contributors`.
+The script retrieves a list of people who contributed to Vert.x projects (i.e. projects from the `vert-x3` organisation on GitHub) and saves it to `src-gen/main/community/contributors-gen.js`.
+Never edit this file directly.
+It will always be overwritten by the `update-contributors` gulp task.

-The gulp task creates a lot of requests against the GitHub API.
+The task creates a lot of requests against the GitHub API.
 GitHub limits the number of requests for anonymous clients.
 In order to increase the limit you need a client ID and secret.
+Go to <https://github.com/settings/developers>
-Go to https://github.com/settings/developers and register a new application.
+and register a new application.
 Then edit `github.json` and enter your client ID and secret.